 b.
 Is there a technical or process-related problem?
 Is your sales page on your website broken?
 Are in-person customers dissatisfied with customer service?

 c.
 Are there macro-level changes happening in your industry right now that are affecting common benchmarks overall?

 d.
 When is the last time you updated your messaging to your customers?

 e.
 Does your business model still make sense?

 f.
 Is your business experiencing a seasonal fluctuation?

-· Have a cushion or a rainy day fund.
-This savings can also be used for new/broken equipment and unexpected inventory purchases.
+Have a cushion or a rainy day fund.
+These savings can also be used for new/broken equipment and unexpected inventory purchases.

-Ready to hand over your accounting?
+Ready to level up your cash flow management by handing over your reins?
 Download my services guide and let's work together!